brotherhood-of-recursive-descent/tankism/docs/ecs.md

 - render the visual representation at the given position
 - transfer the health to the other colliding body

-In order to get an overview on identify what things actually consist of the following table might help
+In order to get an overview on identify what things actually consist of the following random list of thoughts might help

-Object type | behaviour | components
---------------loo
+Objects in the game are
+- Pickups (barrel)
+- Tanks (human controllable, AI controllable)
+- Ground (grass, sand, ...)
+- Bullets
+- Explosions
+- Lights

+Bahaviours are:
+- movement
+- Targeting AI
+- PathFinding AI
+- Input Controlling